-This article about the UK’s reintroduction of the post-study work visa was published by the Great British Mag content team on 13 September, 2019
+This article about the two-year post-study work visa was updated by the Great British Mag content team on 26 January 2021.

-After nearly a decade, the UK government has formally announced that it will be re-introducing its post-study work visa.
-This visa will be available to international students after they graduate from a UK university.
-It is a two-year work visa that will allow international graduates to remain in the UK and look for permanent employment.
+After nearly a decade, the UK government has re-introduced its post-study work visa.
+Called The Graduate Route, this is available to international students after they graduate from a UK university, from 2021 onwards.
+It is a two-year work visa that will allow graduates to remain in the UK and look for permanent employment.

-Currently, international students on a Tier 4 visa with a bachelor’s or master’s degree from a UK university are allowed to remain in the UK for four months to find a job.
-If they cannot find a job within these four months, the must return to their home countries.
+Until summer 2021, international students on a Tier 4 visa with a bachelor’s or master’s degree from a UK university were allowed to remain in the UK for four months to find a job.
+But if they couldn’t get employment within that time, they had to return to their home countries.

 By re-introducing the post-study work visa, the UK government hopes “to attract the best talent from around the world to global Britain,” commented education secretary Gavin Williamson.

 The details of the visa are still being worked out by the UK government.
 The current proposal does not restrict international students from any jobs and does not place a cap on how many people can apply for it.
 This may change as the legislation is refined and finalised.

 If you are applying for a student visa then check out our article on how to obtain a Tier 4 visa.